-When introducing intentional openings in a veneer with weep vents, common sense suggests these openings should be resisvents on the market today are manufactured to allow ample free ventilation area while resisting wind-driven rain with materials such as entangled polymer mesh, cellular plastic, or other physical tant to wind-driven moisture.
-When using completely open head joints as weep vents in a masonry veneer, the bottom of the open head joints located in upper portions of wall panels can be installed with a beveled mortar wash to resist upwardly driven rain on a saturated wall.
+When introducing intentional openings in a veneer with weep vents, common sense suggests these openings should be resistant to wind-driven moisture.
+When using completely open head joints (without an insert) as weep vents in a masonry veneer, the bottom of the open head joints located in the upper portions of wall panels can be installed with a beveled mortar wash to resist upwardly driven rain on a saturated wall.
+For weep vents with an insert, the insert itself can be designed to deflect moisture.